AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

     - **MainChain Contract** : Fetches the MainChain Testnet Contract and sets it in the state.
     - **SideChain Contract** : Fetches the SideChain Testnet Contract and sets it in the state.

-By following these steps, you'll configure the Portkey provider to connect users' wallets to your app and interact with the NFT smart contract.
-This setup will enable our frontend components to perform actions like creating NFTs, validating NFTs, and transferring NFTs.
+By following these steps, we'll configure the Portkey provider to connect users' wallets to your app and interact with the multi-token smart contract including NFT related functionalities.
+This setup will enable our frontend components to perform actions like `create NFTs`, `validate NFTs`, and `transfer NFTs`.

 ### Configure Connect Wallet Function

 **Step 1: Locate the File**

-- go to the `src/components/layout/header/index.tsx` file.
+- Go to the `src/components/layout/header/index.tsx` file.

 **Step 2: Write the Connect Wallet Function**

 - The `header/index.tsx` file is the header of our NFT dApp.
-It allows users to interact with the wallet connection.
+It allows users to connect their Portkey wallet with the NFT dApp.

-- Before users can interact with the smart contract, we need to write the Connect Wallet function.
+- Before users can interact with the smart contract, we need to write the `Connect Wallet` function.

 - Find the comment `// Step C - Connect Portkey Wallet`.